SyntaxError-JARS/ZahfoSha_FE_msrr/README.md

 This is the p1 project by Matthew Swaney and Romane Robb.

 # Description
-The purpose of this web application is to create and deliver a uniformed restaurant experience through an attractive user interface for our customers and an intuitive back-end for our admins.
+The purpose of this web application is to create and deliver a uniformed restaurant experience through an attractive user interface (UI) for our customers, and an intuitive back-end for our admins.
 This repository is to for all of our back-end API files.

 # User Stories